 What is Blastocyst?

 Blastocyst is an embryo that has developed for five to seven days after fertilization and has developed 2 distinct cell types and a central cavity filled with blastocoel cavity.
 The cleavage-stagehuman embryo undergoes compaction and develops to the compacting morula stage by about day 4.
 Normally by 24 hours after developing into morula, the embryo begins to develop a fluid-filled cavity.
 When the embryo is ready for transfer it is called early blastocyst.

 Blastocyst transfer is a procedure which involves transferring one or more embryos to the uterus.
 The embryos are at a very advanced stage of development, the so-called blastocyst stage.
-In IVF with Blastocyst Transfer Centres in New zealand, this is usually done on the 5thday after follicular aspiration.
+In IVF with Blastocyst Transfer Centres in Minsk, this is usually done on the 5thday after follicular aspiration.

 After the doctor has removed the eggs from an ovary (follicular aspiration), they are fertilized in the laboratory with the sperm of the male partner.
 This is done either by normal In Vitro Fertilization (IVF) or by Intracytoplasmic Sperm Injection (ICSI) also known as test tube baby.

 Immediately after fertilization, the eggs start to divide and develop into an embryo.
 The stages of development are as follows: